 Finally, we can find acceptance.
 Accepting that we are already enough, exactly as we are today.
 Accepting that things are really hard sometimes and it truly is okay to not be okay.
 When we practice whole-hearting living, we give ourselves the freedom to just be.
 Whatever that means.
 Whatever you need that to mean, moment to moment.
 We give ourselves the courage to embrace our stories, and the power to rewrite them.

 This all sounds great, but I’m sure you’re asking yourself, “how do I start?”.
-Our team at Healing Minds is comprised of a caring group of therapists who all have their own stories and challenges.
+Our team at Healing Minds is comprised of a caring group of psychologists and therapists who all have their own stories and challenges.
 Many of us are skills trained or are working on becoming skills trained in Dialectical Behavior Therapy (DBT).
 This specific type of structured therapy is centered around what most of us are looking for—balance.
 The premise of DBT is balancing two things that seem very polarizing.
 These two very important concepts are acceptance and change.

 Carl Rogers once said, “Once I accept myself exactly as I am, then I can change”.
 Our therapists at Healing Minds can help you learn how to balance acceptance and change, which leads to our ultimate goal: helping our clients find a life worth living.
 If you or someone you know is struggling, please give us a call at (775) 448-9760 to schedule an appointment with one of our therapists.
 Everyone deserves to have the space to be who they are without judgment and to discover how to live whole-heartedly.
 What an amazing gift you can give to yourself—to live with your whole heart.
 To me, that beats being “perfect” any day.